 I’ve found that the nylon mesh sacks that are used to package outdoor gear, especially stoves, cook pots, and tent footprints, make much more durable rock sacks.
 They’re large enough to accommodate just about any rock or object you want to throw and they’re super easy to repair in the field if they get torn using a piece of spare cord or even a shoe lace.
 They’re also free if you hang onto them when you buy new gear.
 I have a big plastic tub full of them.

-This isn’t a profound backpacking hack, but one that I stumbled on many years ago and that has worked well for me ever since.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+This isn’t a profound backpacking hack, but one that I stumbled on many years ago and that has worked well for me ever since.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.